auth0/docs/articles/api/authentication/_introduction.md

 - The Custom Domain API key as the `cname-api-key` header.
 - The client certificate as the `client-certificate` header.
 - The client certificate CA verification status as the `client-certificate-ca-verified` header.
 For more information, see [Forward the Request](https://auth0.com/docs/get-started/applications/configure-mtls/set-up-the-customer-edge#forward-the-request-).

-The following Authentication API endpoints support mTLS authentication for configured applications:

-- `/oauth/par`
-- `/oauth/token`
-- `/oauth/revoke`

 To learn more, read [Authenticate with mTLS](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authenticate-with-mtls).